How to Choose a Stepover for 3D Profiling

 One of the fundamental parameters of any CNC machining, and 3D machining in particular, is the stepover.
 It is not a stretch to say that it is the single most important parameter in determining the quality of the finished parts you will produce.
 A machinist can pick a value by feel, based on previous experience, or do the math and calculate the exact value that will give them the finish required.
 New users generally don’t have the experience and don’t know the math so it takes a while to get an intuitive understanding of of the stepover parameter.

-The following post focuses mostly on 3D toolpaths so we’ll be assuming the use of a ball mill.
+The following post focuses mostly on 3D toolpaths so we’ll be assuming the use of a ball nose end mill.
 Once you understand the basic concepts it’s easy to apply them to flat end mills and bull mills.
 We’ll try to build to some rules of thumb rather than derive equations that most users won’t be interested in.